How To Remove Pet Hair From Furniture, Floors, and More

 - Remove pet hair from upholstery and fabric with dampened rubber gloves by running your hand over the surface to attract hair.
 Simply rinse off the glove when it’s covered with hair and repeat as needed.
-If you don't have rubber gloves handy, try a slightly wet sponge instead.
+If you don’t have rubber gloves handy, try a slightly wet sponge instead.
 I like this method because it doesn’t use up lots of tape needlessly.
+(A dry rubber glove will remove pet hair, too, so you can stash the glove under your couch cushions for quick touch-ups.)

 - Or, lightly spray a mix of water and fabric softener onto your upholstered furniture, then wipe off.